syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Select-Collection-of-Records-In-GridGroupingControl.md

 ---
 layout: post
 title: Select Collection of Records In GridGrouping Control | Syncfusion
-description: Learn about Select Collection of Records In GridGroupingControl support in Syncfusion Windows Forms GridGrouping (GridGroupingControl) control and more details.
+description: Learn about Select Collection of Records In GridGroupingControl support in Syncfusion Windows Forms GridGrouping control, its elements and more details.
 platform: windowsforms
 control: GridGrouping
 documentation: ug